AutoResearch/autora-experimentalist-falsification/docs/index-pooler.md

 extrema of the sinus function, as well as the lower and upper bounds of the domain.

-The figure below shows the mean-squared error (MSE) of the linear regression as a function of the input variable $x$ (red dots):
+The figure below shows the mean-squared error (MSE) of the linear regression as a function of the input $X$ (red dots):

 ![MSE of Linear Regression](pooler-mse.png)

 The falsification sampler attempts to predict the MSE of the linear regression using a neural network (shown in blue).

-Once the falsiifcaiton sampler has been trained, it can be used to identify conditions $X'$ that are predicted to maximize the predicted MSE, such as at the boundaries of the domain, as well as around the extrema of the sinus function.
+Once the falsiifcaiton sampler has been trained, it can be used to identify novel experimental conditions $X'$ that are predicted to maximize the predicted MSE, such as at the boundaries of the domain, as well as around the extrema of the sinus function.
 An example output of the falsification sampler is: